-- Install adequate lighting along roadways and pathways. - Establish crosswalks in areas of good visibility, lighting and proximity to connecting modes. - Ensure continued maintenance and preservation of existing trails. - Consider when reconstruction or major maintenance work on a city street not having sidewalks, fully explore the ability to provide sidewalks or alternative pedestrian facilities. - Encourage multimodal connections where feasible, including strong pedestrian linkage between the transit facilities.
+- Install adequate lighting along roadways and pathways. - Establish crosswalks in areas of good visibility, lighting and proximity to connecting modes. - Ensure continued maintenance and preservation of existing trails.

+- Consider when reconstruction or major maintenance work on a city street not having sidewalks, fully explore the ability to provide sidewalks or alternative pedestrian facilities. - Encourage multimodal connections where feasible, including strong pedestrian linkage between the transit facilities.

-5.5 ENVIRONMENT
+5.5 Environment

 Designing policies and strategies to reach substantial reduction of emissions of greenhouse gases that contribute to concerns for our climate and environment now and as well as prepare for future impacts.
-The Transportation Element Goal T4 is to prioritize investments that that minimize the negative impact on the environment.
-An emphasis on non-motorized and electric transportation options, as well as public transit can result in a reduction of vehicle miles traveled and greenhouse gas emissions.